 INNOVATION CULTURE IS A PREREQUISITE FOR SUCCESS

-THE DIFFERENCE BETWEEN DEVELOPMENT, INNOVATION AND DISRUPTION
+THE DIFFERENCE BETWEEN DEVELOPMENT, INNOVATION, AND DISRUPTION

-Therefore, let’s get the concepts in place.
+Let’s get the concepts straight.

 Innovation is a process as well as a result.

-An example of innovation is, when Apple invented Live Photos.
+An example of innovation is when Apple invented Live Photos.

-PERSPECTIVATION AND EXAMPLES OF DISRUPTION
+PERSPECTIVE AND EXAMPLES OF DISRUPTION

-Another example from my own real life.
+Another example from personal experience.

-In one of my companies, NewsButler, we are working with a new and innovative digital platform for presentation of news – a kind of “Spotify for news”, if you prefer.
-The matter is an innovation and nothing more.
-But NewsButler has the potential to create disruption in the news industry, if we are good and lucky enough.
+In one of my companies, NewsButler, we are working on a new and innovative digital platform for the presentation of news – a kind of Spotify for news.
+This is an innovation, and nothing more.
+But NewsButler has the potential to create disruption in the news industry, if we are good enough and lucky enough.

 DISRUPTION IN THE FINANCE SECTOR

-The acknowledged podcast, Freakonomics Radio, has both an entertaining and ? episode about this subject, which has the title The Stupidest Thing You Can Do With Your Money.
+The famous podcast, Freakonomics Radio, has both an entertaining and insightful episode on this subject, titled “The Stupidest Thing You Can Do With Your Money”.

 THE COMPOSITION OF INNOVATION TEAMS IS CRUCIAL FOR SUCCESS

-“For good ideas and true innovation, you need human interaction, conflict, argument, debate”
+For good ideas and true innovation, you need human interaction, conflict, argument, debate

 – Margaret Heffernan

-FRICTION AND CONFLICTS LEAD TO INNOVATION
+FRICTION AND CONFLICT LEAD TO INNOVATION

 SUMMARY AND FURTHER INSPIRATION

-- Be aware of what innovation is and is not
+- Be aware of what innovation is and is not.

-- Establish a sound conflict environment
+- Establish a healthy conflict environment.